mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 If something can go wrong, it will.
 Flow execution is no exception.
 The Kotlin Coroutines library provides functions to handle errors during flow execution.

 The first ring bell that something went wrong during the execution of a flow is that it didn't emit any value.
-It's uncommon to build intentional flows that don't emit anything.
-The Kotlin Coroutines library provides a function to handle the case of an empty flow: the `onEmpty` function.
+It's uncommon to build intentional flows that don't emit anything. **The Kotlin Coroutines library provides a function to handle the case of an empty flow: the `onEmpty` function**.
 The function is similar to the functions we saw in the previous section that handle a flow lifecycle.
 It has a lambda with a `FlowCollector<T>` as receiver as input, which makes the `onEmpty` function an excellent candidate to emit some default value for an empty flow:

 ```kotlin
 val actorsEmptyFlow =